dmg0345/python-signal-edges/readme.rst

 ------------------------------------------------------------------------------------------------------------------------

 **Signal Edges** is a Python package capable of filtering, extracting state levels and edges of signals with millions of samples, among other things.
-It is specially suited for analysis of analog signals obtained through hardware recorders such as oscilloscopes or data recorders and hardware automation in CI/CD environments, although it is flexible enough to be used for many other different purposes.
+It is specially suited for analysis of analog signals obtained through recorders, such as oscilloscopes or data recorders, and hardware automation in CI/CD environments, although it is flexible enough to be used for many other different purposes.

 .. figure:: https://github.com/dmg0345/python-signal-edges/blob/master/doc/.assets/img/007_example_complex_plot_1.png
     :align: center